lasircc/las_1_knowledge_base/docs/hamilton.rst

 		a.
 The number of aliquots to be created is preset.
 If needed, the user can edit this value and then click on "Set aliquots to create" to make the changes effective.
 		b.
 It is possible to set the concentration value for the left over checking the option "Set left over concentration".
 This allows to have the same concentrations for all the N aliquots.
 		c.
-One may avoid to create the spare aliquot by unchecking "Save left over".
+One may avoid to create the spare aliquot by un-checking "Save left over".
 In such a way N-1 aliquots will be saved and the spare material in the dilution can be discarded.
 		d.
 Set volume and concentration of each son-aliquot.
 		e.
 Allocate one slot for each son-aliquot (left over included).
 This is the physical space inside the robot, containing the plate to store the son-aliquots.
 		f.
 Click on "Apply Values".
 		g.
-If the allotted material to derive new aliqouts is not sufficient for the inserted values of volume and concentration, the samples rows will turn red.
+If the allotted material to derive new aliquots is not sufficient for the inserted values of volume and concentration, the samples rows will turn red.
 Otherwise the derivation can succeed and the row will appear green. **Be aware that the red lines have to be manually corrected**.
 		h.
 To edit the affected row just click on it.
 A box will pop up showing the details of each single son-aliquot to look for.
 As in general planning, it is possible to change the number of aliquots to be created, set the concentration for the left over or to not save it at all.
 All the modifications made using this window will affect **only** the associated sample, without changing values for any of the others.
 		i.
-The red-framed texboxes indicate an error, therefore their value must be modified.
+The red-framed textboxes indicate an error, therefore their value must be modified.
 After editing the values of volume and concentration, click on "Recalculate Values" to compute values again.
 		j.
 To confirm changes click "Ok" in the dialog box, otherwise click "Cancel" to discard all manual changes.
 		k.
 Click on "Submit Data" to confirm all data and terminate the planning of the dilution procedure.